-Unlike Alberta’s weather, the energy markets have been pretty stable over 2016.
-This is expected to continue for a while yet.
+Though there have been many new offers in the marketplace, we are not advising any changes.
 I’m not making any changes at my home, but below I’ve tried to highlight the best residential options available.

-- Gas onto Direct Energy REGULATED Services.
+- Gas onto Direct Energy REGULATED DERS.
 This is the default, no retailer rate.